JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Still errors with keyboard: ImportError: You must be root to use this library on linux.
 Probably due to using Mac - https://stackabuse.com/guide-to-pythons-keyboard-module/.
 Then showed an't open file 'my_script.py': [Errno 2] No such file or directory.
 - Result: Completely uninstalled keyboard and reverted to basic user input.

+Keys now look like:
+        "if intro_input == "u":
+            gillnetRescue()"

 ### Unsolved Bugs

+- Could not add an 'esc' or 'quit' function without installing, importing and using the keyboard module.

 ## Deployment